 To make homebound instruction as productive as possible, the parent/guardian should:

-- arrange with the homebound teacher a schedule of consistent times of instruction within the regular school hours (7:30 a.m. to 3:45 p.m.)
+- arrange with the homebound teacher a schedule of consistent times of instruction within the regular school hours (8 a.m. - 4 p.m.)

 - choose an instructional space that is quiet, orderly and free of audio and visual distractions